hacdias/webdav/README.md

 # Disable sniffing the files to detect their content type.
 Default is 'false'.
 noSniff: false

+# Whether the server runs behind a trusted proxy or not.
+When this is true,
+# the header X-Forwarded-For will be used for logging the remote addresses
+# of logging attempts (if available).
+behindProxy: false

 # The directory that will be able to be accessed by the users when connecting.
 # This directory will be used by users unless they have their own 'directory' defined.
 # Default is '.' (current directory).